 “I’m 30 years old, and my husband and I are thinking about buying a house.
 He’s all for it, but frankly, I’m terrified of the idea of taking on a mortgage.
-I know a number of people who lost their homes during the financial crisis.
+I know several people who lost their homes during the financial crisis.
 The housing market seems like it isn’t the sure thing everyone said it was.
 And we have significant student loan debt as it is.
-So my question is—is home ownership really all it’s cracked up to be?
+So my question is—is homeownership really all it’s cracked up to be?
 And what should young people do when they’re already swimming in debt as is?“

 I distinctly remember the time in 2006 when a relative told me I should “definitely” buy a house because “the housing market always goes up.”
 This was obviously not good advice, though it certainly reflects prevailing wisdom at the time.
 And I can see why in the wake of the housing crisis, you’d fear that the housing market always goes down.
 Which is also not true.

 There is one unambiguous argument in favor of buying a house: Sometimes it is hard to rent the house you want.
 In most places, if you want to live in a single-family detached house, there are not many rental options, certainly not long-term ones.
 So you may find yourself coming up short on good rentals, and buying may be the only way to get what you want.

 However, let’s assume that you are happily renting someplace and your only motivation to buy is financial.
 Is it cheaper to rent or buy?
 In equilibrium, the answer is: The price to rent or buy should be about the same.
 Why is that?

 Imagine that rents were so high that you could buy a place and rent it out and still have loads of money left over—even after paying the mortgage, maintenance, and everything else.
 If that happens, the market will adjust.
 People will start coming in, buying properties, and renting them out.
 But as apartment-hunters have more options to choose from, rental prices will fall.
 And they’ll fall to the point where the rental price just about covers the cost of owning.